jonblissett/bike-sim/README.md

 C:\Python27\python.exe Cythonise_pmsm_fcn.py build_ext --inplace --compiler=msvc
 ```

-If you get errors, from the same command promp first execute:
+If you see the error 'Unable to find vcvarsall.bat', open the command prompt with the C++ Compiler and execute the following
+commands first:

 ```
 C:\WINDOWS\system32>SET DISTUTILS_USE_SDK=1